core-wg/href/draft-ietf-core-href.md

-The expert exceptionally also may make such a registration for text strings that have not been registered in the Uniform Resource Identifier (URI) Schemes registry if and only if the expert considers the to be in wide use in place of URI scheme names in constrained applications.
+The expert exceptionally also may make such a registration for text strings that have not been registered in the Uniform Resource Identifier (URI) Schemes registry if and only if the expert considers them to be in wide use in place of URI scheme names in constrained applications.
 (Note that the initial registrations in {{tab-numbers}} in {{sec-numbers}} already include such registrations for the text strings "mqtt" and "mqtts".)